Read Primary School,

 I am a poet and a scientist: I love the natural world, art, music and history, and I use words to express that in engaging and compelling ways.
 I also play the piano, the ukulele, juggle, love to support Blackburn Rovers FC, and enjoy cooking delicious food!

 I live in the centre Norwich, a UNESCO World City of Literature – which is handy for a poet!
 From my flat I can see the huge spire of Norwich cathedral and on Saturdays, when Carrow Road is full, I enjoy hearing the crowd roar as Norwich City score.

 I’m from Blackburn, a town in Lancashire, home to the greatest football team on Earth and surrounded by some of the most stunning and beautiful countryside on Earth – from Waddington Fell and the Trough of Bowland to the Ribble Valley and the Pennines.
 Growing up in this beautiful area gave me a lifelong love of nature and a passion for learning more about it.

 I did a PhD in Plant Sciences at the University of Manchester and the Marine Biological Association in Plymouth, and now I write articles and design public engagement activities for the Earlham Institute.
 I’m also the Resident Poet for Thought for Food!

-My Work: I write stories about the wonderful science that goes on at the Earlham Institute.
+I write stories about the wonderful science that goes on at the Earlham Institute.

 I tell the stories of research at Earlham Institute to lots of different people: other scientists, students, members of the public, farmers, even the government!